For software platforms, offering a best-in-class payments solution is no longer a differentiator — it is a requirement.

 The purpose of automated onboarding is to streamline the process for your customers and your team.
 But a payments platform should not add tech debt and reduce your developers’ bandwidth — speed and ease matter internally, too.

-While automated onboarding can be essential for speed to market, it might not be for every customer or even every ISV.
+While automated onboarding can be essential for speed to market, it might not be for every customer or even every software platform.
 You may want to be able to provide a higher level of service to key customers, for example, or perhaps account for applications outside your platform.

 Identifying a payments partner that has the flexibility to ultimately give customers what they want is paramount.
-For many ISVs, automation can provide the right customer experience by minimizing interactions and interruptions.
-For others (perhaps you’re an ISV that onboards one significant customer each month), you may want to offer white-glove treatment during onboarding — the right payments partner can do that, too.
+For many platforms, automation can provide the right customer experience by minimizing interactions and interruptions.
+For others (perhaps you’re a software platform that onboards one significant customer each month), you may want to offer white-glove treatment during onboarding — the right payments partner can do that, too.

 The Ideal Approach to Payments Onboarding